Participate in a Study!

 - Between 18-65 years of age

-- Can walk for 10 min continuously, and up to 120 minutes total over a 4-hour period
+- Can walk up to 120 minutes with breaks, over a 4 hour period

 - Can understand instructions in English